aisosalo/CIFAR-10/README.md

 In this implementation we only use [horizontal flips](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.RandomFlip).
 The images are padded into size `34x34` using [reflective padding](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.PadTransform) and then crop the images back into size `32x32`.
 [Random cropping](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.CropTransform) is used as an augmentation in the training and then [center cropping](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.CropTransform) in the validation phase.

-In their experiments, [Sergey Zagoruyko and Nikos Komodakis](https://github.com/szagoruyko/wide-residual-networks) seem to have used whitened data.
-We use the original data with [contrast transformation](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.PadTransform).
+In their experiments, [Sergey Zagoruyko and Nikos Komodakis](https://github.com/szagoruyko/wide-residual-networks) seem to have used whitened data. -We use the original data with [contrast transformation](https://mipt-oulu.github.io/solt/transforms.html#solt.transforms.PadTransform).-

 ## Training